dweekly/docs/pages/deep-linked-ads/google-ads-setup.md

 After you have set both Branch & Google Ads up, wait ~20 minutes, and go back to the Google Ads dashboard.
 NOTE: You can expedite this process if you open your app and simulate the events you want forwarded.

-To import your app conversion data as measured by the Branch SDK, please follow Google's **[Track app conversion with third-party analytics providers](https://support.google.com/google-ads/answer/7382633)**.
+To import your app conversion data as measured by the Branch SDK, please follow Google's <notranslate>**[Track app conversion with third-party analytics providers](https://support.google.com/google-ads/answer/7382633)**</notranslate>.

 !!! warning "Include in Conversions"
 	For any **first open** event conversions, please ensure you've marked `Include in Conversions` to `YES`.
 Doing so includes the `first open` conversion action’s data in your `Conversions` reporting column in Google Ads.
 This is important as Branch reports `first open` events to Google Ads, whereas Google Ads reports on app installs.